betelgeuseAS/Permutation/README.md

 Make sure every node modules that you need to run on production build added into dependencies in package.json.
 E.g: npm install <module_name> --save
 Module dependencies were listed in "devDependencies" in package.json Moving them to "dependencies" and running npm install again solved the problem.

-- Electron application SQLITE package has not been found installed
+- Electron application SQLITE package has not been found installed electron 5.0.4 AND sqlite3 4.1.1
 Execute command `npm run postinstall`.
-SQLite3 is a native Node.js module so it can't be used directly with Electron without rebuilding it to target Electron.The electron-builder will build the native module for our platform and we can then require it in code as normal.
+SQLite3 is a native Node.js module so it can't be used directly with Electron without rebuilding it to target Electron.The electron-builder will build the native module for our platform and we can then require it in code as normal. electron 7.2.4 AND sqlite3 5.0.0
+Powershell run as administrator and run `npm install -g node-gyp` `npm install node-pre-gyp -g` `npm install --global --production windows-build-tools`
+`sqlite3` is a native module, so it either needs to be built from source or installed via binary download.
+If you have Visual Studio installed, you ca try `npm install sqlite3 --build-from-source`, which is also a safer option.

 - Circular Dependencies
 I'm set `"showCircularDependencies": false` in angular.json and you don't see messages about circular dependencies, but command `npx madge --circular --extensions ts ./` show you all circular.
 And if you see a warning about circular dependencies related with TypeORM entities - just ignore them, but only them.